ZacSweers/CatchUp/README.md

 ## Development

 If you'd like to build CatchUp locally, you _should_ be able to just clone and build with no issues.
+The project requires AGP

 CatchUp tends to keep up with Android Studio canaries, so you may have to use a canary version.
 Check the Android Gradle Plugin `deps.android.gradlePlugin` dependency in `gradle/dependencies.kt`.